Avulsion or Shear Fracture | High Association with Carpal Ligament Injury | ORIF Standard

 Evidence and Guidelines

-- Prospective study of 50 patient with displaced fractures
+- Prospective arthroscopic study of 51 patients with displaced distal radius fractures

 - Radial styloid fractures were predictive of SL injury